lybird300/lybird300.github.io/_posts/2016-03-25-run-app-on-linux.md

 <pre><code>su -c 'rpm -Uvh http://download.fedoraproject.org/pub/epel/6/i386/epel-release-6-8.noarch.rpm'</code></pre>
 Then I can install R using the "yum" command.
 The below command will install R along with all its prerequisites:
 <pre><code>$ sudo yum install R</code></pre>
 Unfortunately, I cannot use this fully automatic installation choice but have to install from R source code, because as a cluster user, I don't have root privileges to install new software on the system.
-I downloaded the latest source code package (looks like R-3.2.2.tar.gz) and uploaded to my home directory.
+I downloaded the latest source code package (looks like R-3.2.2.tar.gz) and uploaded to my home directory (or you can use "".
 Then I navigate to where I put the file and decompress it:
 <pre><code>tar xzf R-3.2.2.tar.gz</code></pre>
 A new directory named "R-3.2.2" is created.
 Navigate to this directory and execute the pre-compilation script "configure":
 <pre><code>$ cd R-3.2.2
-$ ./configure</code></pre>
+$ ./configure --prefix=$HOME/bin/R-3.2.2</code></pre>
 With the "configure" script you can supply a various flags to adjust the compilation to your environment.
 If you do not have any special requirements you can start compilation with:
 <pre><code>$ make</code></pre>
 <h3>Interact with R</h3>